Indoctrination vs. Education: Part 2

 class from an evolutionary point of view.
 Then he subsequently struggled to

-teach the subject without mentioning evolution.
+teach the subject without considering, even mentioning, evolution.

 A biology teacher avoiding such a centrally important topic

-the courage to take a moral stand on anything.
-The rest dodged moral commitments;
+the courage to take a moral stand on anything memorable.
+The rest dodged moral commitments as if they were oncoming buses, and by so doing taught moral cowardice by example.

 Teaching How

-is engaged in.
+Another consideration is the type of teaching a teacher is engaged in.
 Consider teaching someone how

 type of teaching at the Parachute Rigger’s School, Fort Lee, Virginia.
 The instructor’s

-students that every parachute must be packed in exactly that manner.
+Opportunities for biased instruction in this how to are minimal.
+There is one best way and the master rigger repeatedly reminds students that every parachute must be packed in exactly that manner.
 Lives

 better be.